Select Page

 We will coordinate a multi-agency response to child abuse, which reduces trauma to victims, increases child protection, and aids in the successful prosecution of offenders by providing a child-friendly center where the investigation of child abuse can be expedited and where victims and their families receive effective and immediate support.
 We are committed to providing quality care for our child victims and their families while striving to protect our community.

-What is the MDIC?
+What is Cameron's Place?

 Primary Focus